 When the month passed, Sakura had enough waiting.
 She couldn't put it behind her when it was possibly in her capabilities to do something.

-Taking a deep breath in preparation, Sakura focused on the seal in the hospital and flickered away.
+Taking a deep breath in preparation, Sakura focused on the seal in the hospital and flashed away.

 She landed in the hospital room without a sound, immediately regretting the decision.
-A figure jumped by the bed, spinning around with a kunai in hand, eyes spinning red.
+Someone was already by the bed, spinning around with a kunai in hand, eyes shining red.

-God dammit.
-Out of all the days she could have done this, she runs into him.
-Besides, it was nearly three in the morning.
-Why the hell was he still here?
+Sakura cursed.
+Out of all the days she could have done this, she managed to run into him.
+Besides, it was nearly three in the morning—why the hell was Itachi still here?

 "Itachi-san," she murmured carefully, lacing her voice with chakra.